 Moong Daal- Soup

-Heat about two cups of water.
+Heat about two to three cups of water.

 Add soaked daal and the water from the bowl.